Off the beaten track – some lesser-known Italian wines

 Dried grape wines like Amarone are hugely popular but expensive.
 What about using similar techniques to make a plush wine in a similar style but without a high price tag?
 Aimed at the UK Instagram generation (check out the label and the screwcap), this organic wine has been wildly successful ever since being featured on TVs Saturday Kitchen.
 Best read my full review of it here.

 Suffice to say that the appassimento drying process concentrates the wine and transforms it; witness the amount of glycerine, which helps give it that richness and plush mouthfeel.
 There’s damson, blackcurrant and black cherry fruit.
 It’s not overly aromatic, but there is an attractive cherry note.
-While it’s dry in style, there’s a slight sweetness from residual sugar.
+While it’s dry in style, residual sugar means a slight sweetness.
 However, it finishes cleanly and without cloying.
 You get a lot of bang for your buck with this crowd-pleasing wine.

 This wine is for hugely enjoyable drinking straight after purchase, with or without food.
 So settle down in the armchair for an episode of Inspector Montalbano, set where this wine originates.
 Food-wise, try the local Spaghetti all Norma.
 Salvo would approve!